Investigation underway after Red Line train with dozens of passengers derails at Boston MBTA station

 “I’m vaccinated but I just don’t want to be around that many people,” he said.

-On Sunday, a malfunctioning escalator threw passengers backwards and shredded their limbs at the MBTA Back Bay Station.
+On Sunday, a malfunctioning escalator threw passengers backward and shredded their limbs at the MBTA Back Bay Station.

 This is a developing story; stay with 7NEWS on-air and online for the latest updates.